-Most people who meet me today would never guess I was once a manipulative person.
+Most people who meet me today would never guess I was once a manipulative woman.
 Well, at least I hope they wouldn’t guess!!
 But oh, I was!
 And I was good at it!
+Really good at it!
+So how does one go from being spoiled and manipulative to giving it all to God?

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page